openkfw/qupo/docs/arch/README.md

 # QuPO Architecture

-The application exists of a ReactJS Frontend which is connected to a python backend.
-The backend exposes two api endpoints: `tickers` and `main`.
-While the tickers api endpoint handles all requests regarding the stocks, its symbols and company names, the models api endpoint accepts the requested problem with all its input parameters, formulates the job which is calculated by the optimization backend and then returned to the user as the optimal result of the portfolio.
+The application consists of a ReactJS frontend which is connected to a Python backend.
+The backend exposes two types of api endpoints: `tickers` and `models`.
+While the tickers api endpoint handles all requests regarding the stocks, its symbols and company names, the models endpoint accepts the requested problem with all its input parameters, formulates the job which is calculated by the optimization backend and then returned to the user as the optimal result of the portfolio.

 ![QuPO Technology Architecture](Qupo_Technology_Architecture.png)